-Developer shall be responsible for implementing the Alameda Heroes Program by funding and constructing a total of ten (10) "missing middle" affordable by design units (five 1-bedroom and five 2-bedroom units) that will be set aside as ownership units targeted to middle-income purchasers making between 120% and 180% of Alameda median income, within the following targeted demographic groups:

-- Building Trades Council

-Buyers who purchase these homes will be restricted from selling their home for 5 years after purchase, or they will forfeit any accumulated equity.
-Prior to issuance of first building permit, Developer and City shall establish procedures for implementing the sales process for the middle-income units described above.
+Developer shall fund and construct ten (10) "missing middle" affordable by design units (five 1-bedroom and five 2-bedroom units) that will be set aside as ownership units targeted to middle-income purchasers making between 120% and 180% of Alameda median income.
+Buyers who purchase these homes will be deed restricted from selling their home for 5 years after purchase, or they will forfeit any accumulated equity.
+Forfeited accumulated equity shall be transferred to the City of Alameda Affordable Housing Fund for the purpose of funding new affordable housing in Alameda.
+Prior to issuance of the first building permit or first final map, whichever occurs sooner, Developer shall have received City Manager approval, in its reasonable discretion, of an Affordable Housing Agreement which is consistent with the requirements of this Master Plan and in a form acceptable to the City Attorney and which shall establish procedures for implementing the sales process and 5year sale restriction for the "missing middle" units.